 Under the Collaboration Agreement, Teva made upfront payments in the aggregate amount of \$50 million, and will make payments of up to \$370 million upon the achievement of developmental and commercial milestones and royalties at percentage rates ranging from the mid-teens to mid-twenties on net sales, depending on aggregate annual net sales of Licensed Products.
 Teva also acquired \$10 million of our common stock at a premium under a separate Stock Purchase Agreement.
-We do not anticipate receiving any payments from Teva resulting from the achievement of developmental or commercial milestones, or royalties in 2012.
-We are required to contribute \$30 million towards the development of custirsen, which will include our personnel costs for certain development activities.
+We did not receive any payments from Teva resulting from the achievement of developmental or commercial milestones or royalties in 2012, and we do not expect to receive any such payments from Teva in 2013.
+As of December 31, 2012 we have spent the entire required \$30 million towards the development of custirsen, which included our personnel costs for certain development activities.
+Teva will fund all other expenses under the Collaboration Agreement including the three phase 3 clinical trials under the Amended Clinical Development Plan.

-We and Teva have developed an Amended Clinical Development Plan under which the following three phase 3 clinical trials have been or are expected to be initiated:
+We and Teva have developed an Amended Clinical Development Plan under which the following three phase 3 clinical trials have been initiated: